freqn/DrivrDrivr/README.md

 ## Design Notes

-I approached the project as a receiver that generates a report based on the messages passed from the input (file provided by the user in this case).
+An input file is passed into the application by a user in exchange for a generated text report of drivers' trip data

 ### Models

-1) **Driver**: Driver class with necessary getter/attr methods
+1) **Driver**: Driver class with necessary getter methods
 2) **Trip**: Trip class with necessary gett/attr methods

 ### Services